-Payments are generally required on this loan while you are in school and will begin after the loan is fully disbursed for the year; however, payments can be deferred until six months after you graduate, leave school, or drop below half-time enrollment, only after the payment deferment has been approved by the loan servicer.
-If payments are deferred during the in-school period and/or the six month post-enrollment period, you will receive quarterly interest statements and will have the option to pay the accrued interest.
+Payments are generally required on this loan while the student is in school and will begin after the loan is fully disbursed for the year; however, payments can be deferred until six months after graduation or six months after enrollment is less than half-time (five or fewer credits), only after the payment deferment has been approved by the loan servicer.
+If payments are deferred during the in-school period and/or the six month post-enrollment period, the student will be notified of quarterly interest statements and will have the option to pay the accrued interest.
 Unpaid accrued interest will be capitalized (added to the principal loan balance) at either the end of the in-school deferment or, if taken, the end of the six month post-enrollment deferment, increasing the overall loan costs.

 It is recommended that students consider borrowing the maximum in Direct Loans and/or Direct Graduate/Professional PLUS Loans before considering an alternative student loan.
 Direct loans may be less expensive and with various options repayment.
 The Office of Financial Aid will certify any alternative loan at the request of any borrower, provided they are approved and provided the loan amount does not exceed their eligibility for the year.
 However, it is the responsibility of the borrower to determine which loan program, alternative or federal, best fits their borrowing needs.